Causes Of IBS: 9 Interesting Theories.

 It was suggested that IBS occurs due to:

-• Bowel contractions occur more frequently: For example, an IBS patient may experience about 20 contraction waves (peristalsis) instead of a normal of less than 10 waves per minute.
+• Bowel contractions occur more frequently: For example, an IBS patient may experience about 20 contraction waves (peristalsis) instead of a normal of less than ten waves per minute.
 More frequent bowel movements mainly cause IBS- diarrhea.

 • Irregular bowel contractions: the abnormal direction of the wave of contraction or irregular time intervals may lead to the gut pain you feel with IBS.